- Why is Beowulf Important?

 Cotton Vitellius A. xv.
 Kevin Kiernan.
 Illustrated overview of British Library MS Cotton Vitellius A. xv, the composite codex containing the Beowulf manuscript.
 Follow the link to the Nowell Codex, which contains five items, including Beowulf and Judith.
 Screenshots are very clear and large.
 Part of the Electronic Beowulf Project.

 Beowulf on Shmoop.
-Shmoop is a new site that organizes many types of information about Beowulf for students and teachers.
+Shmoop organizes many types of information about Beowulf for students and teachers.
 The writing is informal and fun, though written by academic contributors.
 If you think Beowulf is boring, explore this site and be prepared to change your mind.

 Part One: Thorkelin’s Discovery of Beowulf.
 Kevin Kiernan.
 From The Thorkelin Transcripts of ‘Beowulf’, Anglistica XXV (Copenhagen: Rosenkilde and Bagger, 1986), pp. 1-41.
 The Thorkelin Transcripts are important because they give us readings from Beowulf that were lost to fire damage (1731) and provide insight into the origins of the first printed edition of Beowulf by Grímur Jónsson Thorkelin (1752-1829).
 Thorkelin was primarily interested in Danish antiquities, and discovered Beowulf while conducting research at the British Museum.